Scientists are looking closer at products derived from honey bees, and they think this elixir can help fight cancer and extend life!

 Dr. Budwig encouraged the use of raw natural honey and bee food products.
-Bees are essential to our ecosystem and are responsible for pollinating more than 80 percent of all our fruits and vegetables.
-In fact, we could say that they are so vital to the food supply, we probably wouldn’t be here without them.
+Bees are essential to our ecosystem and are responsible for pollinating more than 80 percent of our fruits and vegetables.
+We could say that they are so vital to the food supply that we probably wouldn’t be here without them.

 Add a teaspoon of natural raw, unpasteurized honey to your mixture of Flaxseed oil and Quark or cottage cheese.
-Regular pasteurized honey sold in large supermarkets should be avoided as it basically likes eating sugar.
+You should avoid regular pasteurized honey sold in supermarkets because it is basically like eating sugar.

 Honey, as you know, is a byproduct of bees concentrating plant nectars.
 Raw honey has anti-viral, anti-bacterial, and anti-fungal properties.
-Honey also promotes body and digestive health, is a powerful antioxidant, strengthens the immune system, eliminates allergies, and is an excellent remedy for skin wounds and all types of infections.
+Honey also promotes digestive health; it is a powerful antioxidant, strengthens the immune system, eliminates allergies, and is an excellent remedy for skin wounds and all types of infections.

 But there are more reasons to add honey to your daily food choices because raw honey can also stabilize blood pressure, balance sugar levels, relieve pain, calm nerves, and it has even been used to treat ulcers.
-And did you know that raw honey is also an expectorant and anti-inflammatory and has been known to effectively treat respiratory conditions such as bronchitis and asthma?
+And did you know that raw honey is also an expectorant and anti-inflammatory and has been known to treat respiratory conditions such as bronchitis and asthma effectively?

 Researchers from the University of Chicago Medical Center decided to look at one of its bioactive components, caffeic acid phenethyl ester (CAPE), and its impact on human prostate cancer cells.
 They were surprised to find in cells grown in a lab, even small doses of CAPE slowed the growth of tumor cells.
-One study showed that within just two days after a CAPE treatment, 46% of lung cancer cells were destroyed and cancer growth was down by 60%.
+One study showed that within just two days after a CAPE treatment, 46% of lung cancer cells were destroyed, and cancer growth was down by 60%.
 By the third day, 67% of cancer cells were dead.
-The researcher found that the propolis compound works by impacting signaling networks that control cancerous cell growth, rather than by killing the cells directly.
-However, there are at least four studies on propolis’ apoptotic properties, indicating that technically it is capable of directly killing cancer cells, including prostate cancer, melanoma and more.
+The researcher found that the propolis compound works by impacting signaling networks that control cancerous cell growth rather than directly killing the cells.
+However, at least four studies on propolis’ apoptotic properties indicate that it is technically capable of directly killing cancer cells, including prostate cancer, melanoma, and more.
 1

 In another study done in 2009, propolis was found to suppress the growth of neurofibromatosis-associated tumors (tumors on nerve tissue) by blocking PAK1 signaling.
-Researchers noted:2 But the benefits do not stop there, similar results have also been shown for cancers of the breast, GI tract, skin, lymph, pancreas, and even glioma cells (inoperable brain cancer).
-This natural bee compound acted with stunning speed.
+Researchers noted:2 But the benefits do not stop there.
+Similar results have also been shown for cancers of the breast, GI tract, skin, lymph, pancreas, and even glioma cells (inoperable brain cancer).
+This natural bee compound acted with astonishing speed.

 Scientists also confer that that propolis can actually protect your DNAs proper expression, helping prevent mutations and potentially uncontrolled replication of cancer cells.
-In layman terms, the propolis supports the proper function of your DNA and reactivates your cells ability to fend off tumor growth.
+In layman terms, the propolis supports the appropriate function of your DNA and reactivates your cells’ ability to fend off tumor growth.

 Propolis means Defender of the City.
-Literally, pro means before and polis means city.
-And that describes exactly what propolis does for the beehive.
-And potentially for you…
+Pro means before, and polis means city.
+And that precisely describes what propolis does for the beehive.
+And potentially for you.

 Bee pollen comes from flower pollen collected by honeybees from various plants.
-In fact, pollen is bees major food source, rich in phytochemicals, antioxidants, and nutrients, which is a result of symbiosis between plants and bees.
+In fact, pollen is bees’ major food source, rich in phytochemicals, antioxidants, and nutrients, resulting from a symbiosis between plants and bees.
 I like to consume a big tablespoon of bee pollen with my breakfast every day, as it is considered one of nature’s most completely nourishing foods as it contains nearly all nutrients required by humans.

 Did you know that Bee-gathered pollens are rich in proteins (approximately 40% protein), free amino acids, vitamins, including B-complex, and folic acid?
 Yes, bee pollen is richer in proteins than any animal source.
 It contains more amino acids than beef, eggs, or cheese of equal weight.

-Bee Pollen also supports the cardiovascular system as it contains large amounts of Rutin; an antioxidant bioflavonoid that helps strengthen capillaries, blood vessels, assists with circulatory problems and corrects cholesterol levels.
-Heart attacks and strokes are caused by blood clots and once again bee pollen helps as it has potent anti-clotting powers which could help prevent heart attacks and strokes.
+Bee Pollen also supports the cardiovascular system, and It contains large amounts of Rutin, which is an antioxidant bioflavonoid that helps strengthen capillaries and blood vessels.
+Also, it helps with circulatory problems and corrects cholesterol levels.
+Blood clots cause heart attacks and strokes, and once again, bee pollen helps as it has potent anti-clotting powers which could help prevent heart attacks and strokes.